My Mattress Reviews

 Another problem with finding the right mattress is that as your body gets used to a mattress, it becomes a familiar feel and your brain gives out alert signals when you first start sleeping on a new mattress with a different feel.
 In the same way a new tooth filling can be a nightmare the first few days but you forget about it after a few weeks.
 This is why mattress companies always recommend at least 30 days to get used to a new mattress and give it a fair assessment.
 This is just a general guide as everyone will be different in how long your brain will take to remap its sense of right and wrong in terms of the feel of the mattress and how it conforms to your general shape.
 However it does mean deciding if a mattress is right for you is more than just laying on it, even for an entire night.

 I have not been able to update as often as I would have liked as these mattress companies are reluctant to support me meaning I normally have to buy them myself.
-I do request a review sample but only Bruno, Emma, Ergoflex, Una, Leesa and Nectar have been happy to let me have a review mattress with no conditions placed on me.
+I do request a review sample but only Bruno, Emma, Ergoflex, Una, Simba, Hugge and Nectar have been happy to let me have a review mattress with no conditions placed on me (Leesa did let me have a couple of mattresses but they have since sadly left the UK).
 Rest assured I will never accept a mattress for review when the condition is to agree a positive review in return.
 Yes this really happens, I was shocked too 🙂

-Now I have to add that after I tried the Leesa Luxury Hybrid for about 6 weeks I went to switch back to Casper which as I said has probably been one of the best all round and safest options for me along with Leesa original.
-Having spent so long on the supportive pocket sprung Leesa Hybrid mattress Casper now felt as though the middle region where my hips were was now almost void of support.
+Now I have to add that after I tried the Leesa Luxury Hybrid for about 6 weeks I went to switch back to the softer Casper.
+Having spent so long on the supportive pocket sprung Leesa Hybrid mattress Casper now felt as though the middle region where my hips were was now almost void of support having been fine before trying The Pocket Sprung Leesa Hybrid.
 This just goes to show how you really do adjust over time to a mattress and why it’s near impossible to say one mattress will suit over all others.
 Your preference will be slanted to what you are used to.
 I now missed the support of the Leesa Luxury Hybrid Mattress but that mattress had too much push-back for my liking on my tender lumbar region.

 I am in the lucky position of being able to fine tune my bedding but I am hoping my experiences will show you how not only do you adjust to a feel but your preference will change with how your aches and pains are at a particular time.
 I have evolved from only being able to sleep on the firmer mattresses to sleeping on the softer mattresses as my back issues have improved.
 When I got the Otty it made such a difference to my bad back even though the firmness was uncomfortable the support was just what my back needed.

 If asked to recommend a mattress to someone new to foam mattresses my first choice used to be the Leesa Original but Leesa Sleep no longer trade in the UK.
-I now consider Casper Original and Nectar some of the safest options for something a little on the softer side and the Emma Original for something on the firmer side.
-Memory foam lovers also have the option of the Ergoflex which has a similar firmness level to the Emma Original.
+I now consider Nectar one of the safest options for something a little on the softer side and the Emma Original for something on the firmer side.
+Memory foam lovers also have the option of the Ergoflex which has a similar firmness level to the Emma Original but less bounce and better motion transfer properties.
 It is very individual of course.

 In terms of sheer value I have to give a shout out to Otty which has surprised me in what it offers at the price.
 It provides the most deep support and good point elasticity.
 The densities of the foams used are a little lower than I might be comfortable with long term but they are CertiPur certified, again amazing at the price.
 They do a decent pillow too, also certified by CertiPur.
 Then again Nectar gives you a full year to trial your mattress, quite amazing.
 Also a shout out to the budget bargain Vesgantti Luxe which I also had a decent sleep on.